20 Horizon notation

 For simplicity the capital letters for all transitional horizons are used in the order A, E, B, C irrespective of which properties dominate.
 For example, all horizons transitional between A and B horizons are designated AB or A/B, with suffixes as appropriate.

-21.1.3 Redox suffixes
+20.1.3 Redox suffixes

+Redox suffixes are used to signify the drainage status of a horizon, as evidenced by the degree of development of redoxic soil features (redoxic mottles and concentrations, as well as gleying).
 The following suffixes can be added to most E, B, or C horizons to signify the degree to which they have been affected by water saturation and reducing conditions, e.g. Bg.
 Some exceptions exist:

 • g and r suffixes cannot be used with Ew or Bw horizons, which are defined by their development under well-aerated conditions.